sarahlotspeich/logreg2ph/README.md

 Inside the `simulations` subdirectory, you will find the following:

-  - `Table1_SimSetup.R`: simulations with outcome misclassification and a binary error-prone covariate
+  - `Table1_SimSetup.R`: simulations with outcome misclassification and a binary error-prone covariate, intended to inspect increasing Phase I and Phase II sample sizes
+  - `Table2_SimSetup.R`: Simulations with outcome misclassification and a continuous covariate with additive errors when the Phase II design is simple random sampling, intended to inspect varied error variance